sdondley/ClimateChangeChat/perl.md

             * but I'm not looking for another box to manage
                 * learning one OS really well is enough work for me

-# "The more technical stuff" or "What you probably came here for"
+# The more technical stuff

 ## Smaller picture stuff
 * as mentioned above, my knowledge of LSPs is basically zero